2.6 Dynamic enumerations

 You can check that the filtering also works for the multi-value criteria when you hit Search, and the results grid will look as depicted below.

-As you see, both Sales Person and Sales Territory now show their display names rather than IDs in both the results list and in the search criteria summary above the grid.
+As you see, both Sales Person and Sales Territory now show their display names rather than IDs in both the results list and the search criteria summary above the grid.